dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 ---

-Your subscription will be renewed every month.
+Your subscription will be renewed each month.
 The payment for the renewal will be charged to the card on file or, if you have credit, deducted from from the credit balance.

 The amount to be charged depends on: